1. Help Center

 3. Creating Designs and Collections

-A summary of what information is required in order for CALA to cost and produce your designs
+A summary of how to submit a collection for pricing, and what information is required in order for CALA to cost and produce your designs

 In order to provide the most accurate costing and production possible, CALA needs to understand your design intent.
 We've broken down design intent into three categories: